 I made this gum paste arrow tutorial when I was decorating my cupid arrow and heart mini cakes for Valentine’s day.
-I wanted to make mini heart shaped cakes with a 3D arrows running though them.
+I wanted to make mini heart-shaped cakes with 3D arrows running through them.

 And the truth is, I made both.
 One in gum paste and one is paper.
 I choose gum paste over fondant as gum paste sets better than fondant.
 And so one heart cake had a gum paste arrow going through it and another, a craft paper arrow.

 This tutorial is for the gum paste arrow.
 I have created a separate tutorial for the craft paper arrow and you can read all about it here.

 These are the main supplies needed to make the arrow:

 - Arrow template – I drew this by hand on a piece of white paper and cut it out along its outline.
 You can do the same or trace it from any image you like

 - Fondant glue – This is homemade, using water and CMC powder

 - Gum paste – I used Satin Ice gum paste in white.